mactul/discordslashcommands/README.md

 ### Interactions

 Interactions are a very important part of discordslashcommands.\
-this is what makes it possible to know when someone is using a command.
+This is what makes it possible to know when someone is using a command.

 When an user clicks on a command and if you have created a Manager class at the start of the bot, a new event is called.\
 This event is the event `on_interaction(member, interaction)`.

-this is an example:
+This is an example:
 ```py
 import discord
 import discordslashcommands as dsc